 In the following text, ALL CAPS key words should be interpreted per RFC 2119.

-The version number SHOULD use semantic versioning.
+version value SHOULD use semantic versioning.

 Here is a sample metadata block for a C# source code file.

 The following is a short (but growing) list of known CodeBits.
 Some of these still use the CodeBit 1.0, YAML format for metadata but they will be updated before the end of 2022

 - DateTag: (C#) A class that represents date/time metadata including timezone and precision information often neglected by other date parsers and formatters.